opengauss-mirror/docs/content/en/docs/Developerguide/debugging.md

 >![](public_sys-resources/icon-note.gif) **NOTE:**
 >The syntax described in  [Figure 5](#en-us_topic_0283137518_en-us_topic_0237122256_en-us_topic_0059777683_f6b9d7253ecad413e9ee92ba78199a6b4)  does not append any parameter.
 This form is used only for the  **EXCEPTION**  statement in a  **BEGIN**  block so that the error can be re-processed.
+>-   For the condition name specified by ERRCODE and condition\_name, see [Description of SQL Error Codes](description-of-sql-error-codes.md).
+Only ERROR condition names are supported.

 **EXCEPTION\_INIT**